 Registrar Log Books

-Registrars are required to keep an On Call Logbook.
+Registrars are required to keep an On-call Logbook.

 The Academy of Medical Royal Colleges provides the following advice on how logbooks and reflective notes should be anonymised: